 1. A completed and signed request form

-2. A certified check or money order made payable to Vital Records Services
+2. For mail-in request, a certified check or money order made payable to Vital Records Services

 3. A photocopy of your valid photo ID, such as